pbasting/RATT-with-GFF/README.md

 **[run-ID]_RATT:** contains the RATT output files organized into subdirectories
 - **final_embl** contains the RATT transferred annotations in EMBL format for each query contig/chromosome
 - **final_gff** contains the RATT transferred annotation in GFF format for each query contig/chromosome as well as a genomic gff
-- **transferStats.csv** comma-delimited file containing the unique feature counts and differences between the reference gff and the output gff
+- **transferStats.csv** comma-delimited file containing the unique feature counts for the reference GFF and newly generated GFF.
+Also contains statistics related to to the quality of the assembly.